 connect, commune, and communicate.

 moments, there is guidance, light, love, and healing available from God,

 through God's Holy Spirit.
-Your Spirit knows this and seeks to receive
+Your Spirit knows this and seeks to receive and

-this, to the degreee that it can.
-The earthly Personality must evolve to
+work with this to the degree that it can.
+The earthly

-are, where we may be, or what we are experiencing, God's guiding Light is always
+where we may be, or what we are experiencing, God's guiding Light is always

 there and freely offered.
 On some level, we all receive this Light.
 On the

-earthly plane, some manifest this Light; others do not; still others
+earthly plane, some manifest this Light; others do not; still others seek

-we not hide our Light under the bushel.
+hide our Light under the bushel.
 Jesus instructs your Spirit and Soul to

-shine, radiantly, here on earth, through your Personality.
+shine, radiantly, here on earth, through your personality.

 elevated and brought into at-one-ment with the Soul; while the Soul is